thormagnusson/scoring/PartI/chapter_2.md

 ## Booting the Server

 When you "boot the server", you are basically starting a new process on your computer that does not have a GUI (Graphical User Interface).
-If you observe the list of running processes of your computer, you will see that when you boot the server, a new process will appear (try typing "top" into a Unix Terminal).
-The server can be booted through a menu command (Menu-> XXX), or through a command line.
+If you observe the list of running processes of your computer, you will see that when you boot the server, a new process will appear (try typing "top" into a Unix Terminal or check Windows' Task Manager).
+The server can be booted through a menu command (Server -> <span style="text-decoration: underline">B</span>oot Server), by Ctrl-B (or Cmd/Apple-B) or through a command line.

 ## The 's' Variable